Sass / Sass modules

 Installation

-Install the required dependency:
+Install the required dependencies:

-npx install -D sass
+npm install -D sass sass-loader

-Example Usage in an HTML File
+Example usage in an HTML file

 <!doctype html>